artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/data_analyst_role.md

 ## Role of data analyst
 data -> **data analyst** -> insights -> stakeholders -> informed desitions.

-Data analysis helps identify the rot causes of issues, recognize trends and inform decisions that drive businesses forward.
+Data analysis helps identify the root causes of issues, recognize trends and inform decisions that drive businesses forward.

 > [!WARNING]
 > The inability to interpret data means that a company is unable to identify opportunities.